Welcome to today's edition of the Rush 24-7 podcast.

 They're trying to undermine this guy who won the primary there at 60% of the vote.

-Carl McCall, a black gubernatorial candidate in New York.
+Carl McCall, the black gubernatorial candidate in New York, they told him to go pound sand.

 They're trying to get David Patterson, the existing governor of New York, to get out of there.

-Uh the truth be known, it's the Democrats and the left who show absolutely no compassion to black candidates.
+The truth be known, it's the Democrats and the left who show absolutely no compassion to black candidates.

-But suppose I were to say of Michael Steele, something similar that Bill Clinton said at the memorial for Robert Sheets Byrd last week.
+But suppose I were to say of Michael Steele something similar that Bill Clinton said at the memorial for Robert Sheets Byrd last week.

 And back in his young days, he did a couple things he shouldn't have done.